acartalade/ONLINE-RESUME/doc/index.rst

             :width: 450
             :scale: 100 %

-            My approach in the CEA projects: modeling, numerical implementation and HPC simulations
+            My approach in the CEA projects: derivation of PDEs, numerical implementation and HPC simulations

 ***********************